 An alternative solution proposed using facilities in TXC to define only those bank holidays that were required, using special date ranges.
 However, this option was also discounted as it could lead to conflicts when named bank holidays were created for holidays that were already enumerated.

 TXC-PTI has therefore adopted the principle that grouping elements shall not be used, and all bank holidays shall be explicitly stated in their appropriate DaysOfOperation and/or DaysofNonOperation structures.
 This is in line with the principles already discussed for regular days of operation above, and allows contextual bank holiday operation to be provided while removing problematic bank holidays from consideration.

+Within the TXC bank holiday enumeration there are two days that are not strictly bank holidays – ChristmasEve and NewYearsEve.
+The for the purposes of TXC and the TXC-PTI these days are to be regarded as bank holidays and should be coded as such.

 Note that nothing in the foregoing prevents additional bank holidays being defined using the OtherPublicHoliday element, as some special days are introduced from time to time such as the Royal Wedding and Queen’s Jubilee additional days in 2012.
 For the structure of the OtherPublicHoliday element, please refer to the TXC schema guidance.